Solo for bandoneon and Logelloop

 Toco la Toccata is a piece for bandoneon and real-time audio treatments.

-Philippe Ollivier also uses a 3D analysis of his hands to control the computer, just like one uses a Theremin.
-The sound processing is then very close to a form of sound sculpture, and the performer goes deep into the organic sound matter.
+Philippe sometimes uses a hand-motion analysis tool to control the computer, just as one would a Theremin.
+Sound processing then becomes sculpture, and the performer manipulates the organic matter of sound.

 Audience : Everyone from 6 years old